-Fox, Shjeflo, Hartley & Babu LLP represents both homeowners and homeowners associations and condominium owners associations.
+The experienced attorneys at Fox, Shjeflo, Hartley & Babu LLP represent homeowners as well as homeowners associations and condominium owners associations.
 Our committed team of lawyers provides proactive legal guidance to prevent homeowner disputes in California.
-In many cases, this involves drafting comprehensive and clear documents.
-However, in the event that a dispute arises, we are prepared to enter litigation.

 If you are the manager of a homeowners association or condominium association and are having problems with your members, Fox, Shjeflo, Hartley & Babu LLP may be able to help.
 We specialize in resolving the following types of issues:

 - Collecting unpaid or late common charges and association charges

 - Lawsuits and foreclosure actions against homeowners to collect unpaid charges

 - Enforcement of declarations of covenants and bylaws against community members that are non-compliant

 - Negotiations with, and lawsuits against, sponsors and builders

 - General association legal issues, including city and state government matters.